Pretty Printing in OCaml

 Next function that we will “import” from the Format module is pp_print_list.
 It takes a list of items to print, a pretty-printer for each item pp_item, and a separator pp_sep.

-However, pp_sep needs to be a full-blown pretty-printer itself, which will be slightly too verbose for our needs, so we make a quick wrapper that allows to pass just a formatting string.
+However, pp_sep needs to be a full-blown pretty-printer itself, which will be slightly too verbose for our needs, so we make a quick wrapper that allows to pass just the formatting string:

 let pp_print_list ~sep pp_item =